camerongoble/piconoc/README.md

 Hi!
 I want to simulate flies and frogs and lizards and spaceships and such in PICO-8.
 And I want to do so in ways that give surprising results.
 PLUS I want to refine my understanding of Entity Component Systems (ECS).
 This repo holds my efforts to do all those things.
 This is a learning project in process.

+Play in browser here: https://www.lexaloffle.com/bbs/?tid=45052

 ## Nature of Code
 Daniel Schiffman has a fantastic video series (and a free online book!) called Nature of Code (https://natureofcode.com) that explains how to do this in Processing.
 Autonomous Agents and Cellular Automata are particularly interesting, but they depend on a lot of preliminary work with vectors and forces and things.
 I'm translating that work into Pico-8.

 This project is divided into chapters that follow the book.
 These are in /libs.
 The code is liberally commented and played with in piconoc.p8 as proofs-of-concept.

 Topics of interest (some, but not all implemented yet):
 * Vectors
 * Forces
 * Occilations